adj59-dev/adj59-dev.github.io/_posts/reading-nielsen-and-chuang:-chapter-5.md

 **Exercise 5.4**

-Give a decomposition of the controlled-$R_k$ gate into single qubit and CNOT gates.
+Give a decomposition of the controlled- $R_k$ gate into single qubit and CNOT gates.
 Where $R_k$ is given by

 $$\begin{aligned}
 R_k = \begin{bmatrix} 1 & 0 \\\ 0 & e^{2\pi i/2^k} \end{bmatrix}